davidbonnaud/budgety/README.md

 # Budgety
-A budget application created with JavaScript.
+A budget application created with vanilla JavaScript, HTML, and CSS.

 <img src="budgety.png">